 This means tight control over accounting staff and ALL accounting procedures are requirements.

 By using an integrated job-costing accounting system, you learn professional accounting procedures from transaction entry to journals to general ledger to trial balance to financial reports.
 Internal controls determine that corrections will create separate entries so that a clear audit trail is maintained.

 Stand-alone Software vs. an Integrated Solution

 Using stand-alone accounting software like QuickBooks, your business can be taken over by manual spreadsheets to track key data.

-However, using an integrated home builder software that includes the three principle systems of a business--sales/marketing; purchasing/operations, and financing/accounting—the whole team, from executives to operators, can see real-time data and make important decisions without waiting for aged historical information.
+Using an integrated ERP that includes the three principle systems of a business--sales/marketing; purchasing/operations, and financing/accounting—the whole team, from executives to operators, can see real-time data and make important decisions without waiting for aged historical information.
 The data is presented in each department enabling management to see the flow of production and provide your team a more holistic picture of the business.

 An integrated ERP provides all stakeholders with access to information that impacts the bottom line, not just accounting information.
 Trades can see when they are scheduled to do work, when their work was approved by construction and most importantly when and if they been paid.
 Leveraging full ERP processes means a team is working together and maintaining their own positions, so people aren’t “all around the ball at the same time”.

 What are some of the drawbacks to using QuickBooks ?